 The District Court found the appellant’s version of events problematic and puzzling, many doubts were raised by the court and were unanswered by the insured.
 However, the claim was fully dismissed based on the fact that 400 diamonds reported as stolen were proved to be in the appellant’s possession after the alleged event.
 The District Court held that whether or not the robbery occurred since the appellant wrongfully reported diamonds worth more than half of his claim as missing, his fraudulent behavior following the alleged robbery justifies fully denial of his claim.

 The District Court held that Insurers did not discharge the heavy burden to prove that the robbery was staged, however according to Section 25 of The Insurance Contract Law, in case the Insured communicated false facts to the Insurer, the Insurer is totally relieved of liability.

 Appellant filed an appeal to the Supreme Court arguing that the judgment should be set aside, and alternatively that he is entitled to partial insurance benefits for the diamonds which Insurers were not able to positively prove were found in the Insured’s possession after the alleged robbery.

 The Appellant argued that as the Insurance Contract Law does not apply to diamonds, hence according to the General Contracts Law, a partial payment is due to the Insured.

-The Supreme Court upheld the District Court’s dismissal of the claim, however based the dismissal on a different reasoning.
+The Supreme Court upheld the District Court’s dismissal of the claim, however, it based the dismissal on different reasoning.

 Similarly, Marine and Aviation Insurance were also excluded from the Insurance Contract Law and laws and doctrines such as the Standard Contacts Law-1982 and the Good Faith principle may apply to these branches of insurance where the Insurance Contract Law does not.